 We have fairly extensive school grounds with both grass and tarmac areas, a quiet friendship garden, sports areas, a welcome garden, friendship stop, All Weather pitch and picnic benches for seating around the grounds.
 Working with pupils and parents we are constantly looking at ways of improving our playground; at a recent meeting with children staff and parents a subgroup was identified who will work to enhance the developments in the playground to correlate with the completion of the extension planning phases.
 They have many great ideas for the development of our playground!

-Irene is ably supported by Depute Head Teacher, Mrs Dorothy Fowler and a part time Principal Teacher, Mrs Helen Bartholomew.
-The school also has a part time Business Manager.
+Our Head Teacher, Lucy Henderson is ably supported by Depute Head Teachers, Mrs Irene Whitford and Mrs Dorothy Fowler and part time Principal Teacher, Mrs Helen Bartholomew.
+The school also has a part time Business Manager, Linsey Luca.

 The Nursery is ably managed by the Principal Teacher, Mrs Karen McCay and Mrs Irene Whitford.

 Kirkliston Primary has an active parent partnership via it’s parent council which is known as the KPSA (Kirkliston Primary School Association).
 The parents council represents all parents and replaces the previous school board and PTA.

 A positive ethos is essential for effective Learning and Teaching to take place and at Kirkliston we pride ourselves on our excellent ethos.
 Pupils, staff and parents work together to ensure that everyone feels valued, respected and happy.

 We regularly celebrate success and pupils enjoy hearing who has achieved “Star of the Week” at our fortnightly star pupil celebration assemblies.
 There are also opportunities to work with other children across the different stages when the school comes together for regular House meeting events.